stephan-klein/supersonic/docs/supersonic/guides/data/accessing-data-from-device/index.md

 # Accessing data from device

-The [supersonic.data](api-reference/stable/supersonic/data/) namespace includes APIs that work with _any_ cloud data services [configured](/data-management/setting-up-appgyver-database/) for the application.
+The [supersonic.data](api-reference/stable/supersonic/data/) namespace includes APIs that work with _any_ cloud data providers [configured](/data-management/setting-up-appgyver-database/) for the Supersonic application.
 They provide efficient ways for manipulating data – adding, updating and deleting records.

 ## supersonic.data

-In the following we demonstrate how supersonic data makes it joyfully easy to manipulate resources in AppGyver Sandbox Database in a clean, object-oriented way.
+In the following we demonstrate how supersonic data makes it joyfully easy to manipulate resources in the defined backend database (such as AppGyver sandbox DB) in a clean, object-oriented way.

-Code snippets in above assume that the application has a resource `Beer` with two `string` fields `name` and `brewery`, and an `integer` field `brewed_since` configured.
+Code snippets in below assume that the application has a resource `Beer` with two `string` fields `name` and `brewery`, and an `integer` field `brewed_since` configured.

 Once a resource has been defined, app can get hold of it with method [supersonic.data.model](/api-reference/stable/supersonic/data/model/model/) which takes the resource name as parameter: